menu

 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Swannanoa is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Swannanoa is a town of service providers, managers, and professionals.
 There are especially a lot of people living in Swannanoa who work in management occupations (22.67%), food service (10.15%), and sales jobs (7.80%).

-A relatively large number of people in Swannanoa telecommute to their jobs.
-Overall, about 11.91% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 11.91% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle